-Russia says redirected most oil exports to China, India
+Russia Says Redirected Most Oil Exports To China, India

-Russia has redirected its oil exports from Europe to China and India, Deputy Prime Minister Alexander Novak said Wednesday, almost two years after Moscow was hit by Western sanctions over the Ukraine conflict.
+(MENAFN- Jordan Times) MOSCOW - Russia has redirected its oil exports from Europe to China and India, Deputy Prime Minister Alexander Novak said on Wednesday, almost two years after Moscow was hit by Western sanctions over the Ukraine conflict.

 After President Vladimir Putin sent troops to Ukraine in February 2022, Western countries hit Russia with a slew of sanctions including a European Union embargo on its seaborne oil deliveries.

-"This year, we expect the figure not to exceed four to five percent of total exports," Novak said in a televised interview.
+"This year, we expect the figure not to exceed four to 5 per cent of total exports," Novak said in a televised interview.

 As it was losing much of its market share in Europe, Moscow pivoted to other buyers including China.